adammgross2/adamgrossphotography/index.md

 <meta property="og:image" content="https://lh3.googleusercontent.com/eWvRhY3r-mXe8XcvQ_9wIz1tvlPk5bNYTS8YTPkg7g-tSp0mj0g6XQ_pNjr6HREj6w4s-8PA4Yhxf3KSt25awaSzUG1NTOLosY0erAjNHyqSXUaG_rEqBNFmdXb8No9C7XwptOAjzdo=w2400" />

 # Adam Gross
 Hey!
 Thanks for visiting my website.
+You can find my bio on the [About Me](/about) page.

 * The [Reading](/reading) page has a list of my reading activity: books in progress, completed, and to read next.
 * The [Photography](/photography) page is a gallery of my favorite photos I have taken.